FinTech

 Still, one of the main banking trends in 2019 was the fight against money laundering and the difficulties in working with offshore companies.
 So, banks are now preparing for a new version of money laundering legislation (AML, Anti-Money Laundering).
 In addition, European countries must integrate the 5th Anti-Money Laundering Directive (5MLD) into their legislation.
 This means that banks need to decide how they will implement the requirements of the new directive in their compliance systems.
 Among them is the verification of the ultimate beneficiaries of companies and additional verifications of clients from high-risk countries.
 Of course, these requirements will also apply to banks in the smartphone.

 In addition, mobile banks that work with prepaid payment cards should consider that the new directive implies more thorough checks and new restrictions for such payment instruments.
 Experts believe that, unlike traditional banks, it is more difficult for mobile financial institutions to achieve AML compliance and maintain a balance between rapid growth and security.
 In addition, large institutions may simply allocate more staff and money for compliance.
-Compliance is not a matter of technology reliability but an issue of corporate culture, and regulatory requirements are becoming tougher.
+Compliance is not only a matter of technology reliability for application development services but an issue of corporate culture, and regulatory requirements are becoming tougher.
 In such circumstances, banks will have to meet the requirements and offer customers convenient functionality.
 And this task can be even more difficult.

 The most common issues of banking mobile app development